apollo

 caution

-TRIHEXYPHENIDYL belongs to pregnancy category C. Please consult your doctor if you are pregnant or planning for pregnancy.
+Trihexyphenidyl belongs to pregnancy category C. Please consult your doctor if you are pregnant or planning to become pregnant.
 Your doctor will prescribe only if the benefits outweigh the risks.

 • Safety Warning